tarwn/lessthandot-hugo/blogs/content/posts/2018-04-13-custom-authentication-in-asp-net-core-2-w-cosmos-db.md

 	app.UseMvc();
 }
 ```
-_Note: While I refer to the “Cookies” scheme by name, you'll note above I actually use the constant CookieAuthenticationDefaults.AuthenticationScheme_
+_Note: While I refer to the "Cookies" scheme by name, you'll note above I actually use the constant CookieAuthenticationDefaults.AuthenticationScheme_

 **#1 – services.AddCustomMembership:** Register CosmosDBMembership as a Transient dependency for ICustomMembership vi an [extension method (github)][7].

-**#2 – services.AddAuthentication:** Set the Default Authentication Scheme to our “Cookies” scheme to tell the system to use the “Cookies” module for challenging Unauthorized users.
+**#2 – services.AddAuthentication:** Set the Default Authentication Scheme to our "Cookies" scheme to tell the system to use the "Cookies" module for challenging Unauthorized users.

-**#3 – .AddCookie:** Lightly configure a Cookies module to use the “Cookies” scheme and provide the “LoginPath” used for challenging a user.
-(I don't recall why I included “LogoutPath”).
+**#3 – .AddCookie:** Lightly configure a Cookies module to use the "Cookies" scheme and provide the "LoginPath" used for challenging a user.
+(I don't recall why I included "LogoutPath").
 Wire an event in for `OnValidatePrincipal` that gets the registered Membership object and asks it if the user is valid according to our business logic.

 **#4 – app.UseAuthentication:** Include the configured authentication middleware in the application